-(c) Any agreement entered into pursuant to this subdivision by and between the dormitory authority and the office of general services on behalf of the department of audit and control shall provide for state commitments to provide annually to the department of audit and control on account of such facilities for the department of audit and control, the New York state and local employees' retirement system and the New York state and local police and fire retirement system pursuant to any such lease, sublease, lease purchase, or other agreement.
-Any such lease, sublease, lease purchase or other agreement shall further provide that the obligation of the state to appropriate amounts to the department of audit and control to pay annual rentals due to the dormitory authority from the department of audit and control to pay annual rentals due to the dormitory authority from the department of audit and control to pay annual rentals due to the dormitory authority from the department of audit and control, the New York state and local employees' retirement system pursuant to any such lease, sublease, lease purchase or other agreement shall further provide that the obligation of the state to appropriate amounts to the department of facilities for the department of audit and control, the New York state and local employees' retirement system and the New York state and local police and fire retirement system pursuant to any such lease, sublease, lease purchase or other agreement shall not constitute a debt of the state within the meaning of any constitutional and/or statutory provisions and shall be deemed executory only to the extent state moneys are appropriated and that no liability shall be incurred by the state beyond the moneys appropriated for that purpose and that such obligation is subject to annual appropriations by the legislature.
+(c) Any agreement entered into pursuant to this subdivision by and between the dormitory authority and the office of general services on behalf of the department of audit and control shall provide for state commitments to provide annually to the department of audit and control an amount equal to the aggregate amount of all annual rentals due to the dormitory authority from the department of audit and control on account of such facilities for the department of audit and control, the New York state and local employees' retirement system and the New York state and local police and fire retirement system pursuant to any such lease, sublease, lease purchase, or other agreement.
+Any such lease, sublease, lease purchase or other agreement shall further provide that the obligation of the state to appropriate amounts to the department of audit and control to pay annual rentals due to the dormitory authority from the department of audit and control on account of facilities for the department of audit and control, the New York state and local employees' retirement system and the New York state and local police and fire retirement system pursuant to any such lease, sublease, lease purchase or other agreement shall not constitute a debt of the state within the meaning of any constitutional and/or statutory provisions and shall be deemed executory only to the extent state moneys are appropriated and that no liability shall be incurred by the state beyond the moneys appropriated for that purpose and that such obligation is subject to annual appropriations by the legislature.

-(d) On or before November fifteenth of each year, the dormitory authority shall submit and thereafter may resubmit to the commissioner of general services, the director of the budget, the comptroller, the chairperson of the senate finance committee and the chairperson of the assembly ways and means committee, a report setting forth the amounts, if any, of all annual rentals and other payments estimated to be due in the succeeding state fiscal year to the dormitory authority from the department of audit and control pursuant to any lease, sublease, lease purchase, or other agreement between the dormitory authority first, nineteen hundred ninety-seven to provide facilities for the department of audit and control, the New York state and local employees' retirement system and the New York state and local police and fire retirement system.
+(d) On or before November fifteenth of each year, the dormitory authority shall submit and thereafter may resubmit to the commissioner of general services, the director of the budget, the comptroller, the chairperson of the senate finance committee and the chairperson of the assembly ways and means committee, a report setting forth the amounts, if any, of all annual rentals and other payments estimated to be due in the succeeding state fiscal year to the dormitory authority from the department of audit and control pursuant to any lease, sublease, lease purchase, or other agreement between the dormitory authority and the office of general services on behalf of the department of audit and control entered into on or after July first, nineteen hundred ninety-seven to provide facilities for the department of audit and control, the New York state and local employees' retirement system and the New York state and local police and fire retirement system.